Toyota Territory Off-Roaders Association (TTORA)

 Well while going on a trail run in October 2011, the spare shifted all over the place and dislodged the bed mat.
 So, I went to Amazon.com and got a Fabtech flush spare tire mount:

-Around the same time I decided for safety reasons to move my Hi-Lift out of the cab and mount it to my toolbox:
+Around the same time I decided for safety reasons to move my 48 inch Hi-Lift out of the cab and mount it to my toolbox.
+I got the jack from Performance Products back when I had my 91 Pickup.

-My Dad has an 85 4Runner with some really nice seats.
+My Dad has an 85 4Runner with the nice SR5 seats.
 Naturally I wanted some more comfy seats for my rig too.
 At first I was thinking of some Recaro or equivalent racing seats but decided to go a different route and save some money.

 So, In December 2011, I went down to the Toyota salvage yard again and picked these up: